entando/entando-process-driven-plugin/widgets/README.md

 ## Running locally

-The widgets consumes APIs from two different sources, the PDA and APP-BUILDER.
-The APP-BUILDER API's doesn't allows cross domain requests, so we won't be able to ping it without run through the CORS policy with a [browser plugin](http://tiny.cc/0ysoiz).
+The widgets consume APIs from two different sources, the PDA and APP-BUILDER.
+The APP-BUILDER APIs do not allow cross domain requests, so we won't be able to ping it without running it through the CORS policy with a [browser plugin](http://tiny.cc/0ysoiz).

 To set up for un-mocked local run: